avichal-neweradeveloper/avichal-neweradeveloper/readme.md

 ## I'm a Fullstack developer

--  💻 I’m currently learning js in depth and also participating in hackathons
+-  🌱 Dabbling with advance js and making exciting projects
--  🥅 My goal for this year is to be a superb and experienced javascript developer
+-  🗻 Driven with the goal to sharpen my skills as a full stack developer
--  ⚽ I love to play football
+-  🪲 Killing bugs along the way
 <br />

 ### Languages and Tools: